Ezekiel Chapter 19 Summary

 5. Do the two metaphors say the same thing?
 Are they speaking of the same people?
 Why do you say that?

-6. Why does the vine metaphor includes all of the kings of Judah?
+6. Why does the vine metaphor include all of the kings of Judah?
 What has been the overall moral and spiritual trajectory of the kings of Judah?
 How does this reality fit into the recurring theme of Israel's trust in political leaders?

 7. What happened to the vine?
 What does this represent?
-What does it mean when it says that now the vine "is planted in the wilderness (ESV)?"
+What does it mean when it says that now the vine "is planted in the wilderness" (ESV)?

 9. What is meant by the phrase "there remains no strong stem (ESV)?"
 If this is a statement about the kings of Judah, how is there any hope for a future kingdom?